 Interviews with Courtney Cox, David Arquette, Neve Campbell, Emma Roberts, Wes Craven, Anthony Anderson, Alison Brie, and Hayden Panettiere about the making of Scream 4.

 Neve Campbell, Emma Roberts and director Wes Craven chat about the "Scream 4" teaser prepped for Spike TV's "SCREAM 2010," held at The Greek Theatre.

-THE ART OF GETTING BY stars Freddie Highmore (Finding Neverland, Charlie and the Chocolate Factory) as George, a lonely and fatalistic teen who's made it all the way to his senior year without ever having done a real day of work, who is befriended by Sally (Emma Roberts - Scream 4), a beautiful and complicated girl who recognizes in him a kindred spirit.
+Freddie Highmore stars as George, a lonely and fatalistic teen who's made it all the way to his senior year without ever having done a real day of work, who is befriended by Sally, a beautiful and complicated girl who recognizes in him a kindred spirit.